 The important reminder of this type of trading practice is the vulnerability to clients.
 The Rule was written to protect clients against the possibility of fraud, deception and manipulative practices.
 It further aims to require disclosure to clients about the potential conflicts of interest in recommending these types of trades.

 Additionally, the importance of annual testing and testing of policies and procedures cannot be overstated.
 Involving the trading team in this review process can be beneficial to communicate about the regular trading practices and identification of areas that need to be changed or updated.
 Also, including the trading practices, especially Principal Trading and Agency Cross Trading in the Best Execution review can be valuable to revealing any misconceptions and/or education about the firm’s trading practices.

-Click here to browse other important compliance topics for Registered Investment Advisers.
+Click to explore our articles on topics relating to Registered Investment Advisers.